Projects - Economy - Agriculture

 The Dedza District Council has an Agricultural Development Dept and a Forestry Dept. Fieldworkers of the Agricultural Dept train the local people in various techniques for crop growing and animal husbandry.
 The Forestry Dept protects the forest reserves and works with community groups to establish sustainable village tree plantations for firewood.

-Easton students also raised money to buy a microscope and chemicals for the veterinary section of the Agricultural Deptartment.
+Easton students also raised money to buy a microscope and chemicals for the veterinary section of the Agricultural Department.
 This will enable the speedy detection and treatment of diseases in blood samples from animals.
 Previously the samples had to be sent to a central laboratory in Lilongwe and delays meant the death of animals or spread of diseases.

-Each year since 2009, groups of horticultural staff and students have visited Dedza.
+Groups of horticultural staff and students have visited Dedza.
 They have worked with the Agriculture Department and Youth Officer on programmes to demonstrate various techniques to youth groups and local farmers.
 They have taken useful tools and raised money to buy irrigation treadle pumps.